olozovoi/wix-test/README.md

 Implements `CommandProvider` by waiting on user input, parsing command, on error retry.

 ### `ConsoleGame`
-Wires implementations to game loop and start game.
+Wires implementations to game loop and starts game.

 # To improve
 Here are some improvements, I think, should be done, but under limited time I decided to postpone them because of indefinite time costs and/or them being not first priority.

 ## Refine data model
 Present `Board` implementation is quite leaky, i.e. `Renderer` implementations must utilize fact that I represent empty tile as 0.
 Ideally, implementations should be agnostic to internal representation of `Board`.
+On the other side I could say that it is a part of contract and `Board#flat` will always return `Iterator[Int]` with 0 being empty tile regardless of implementation.

 ## Documentation
 Currently, this README is the only documentation for this project. `model` and `engine` must have all their public API documented, ideally private as well.
 In case of `console`, as well as any other game implementation, code should have thorough docs of engine services implementations.
 By making so, we increase readability of code and simplifying maintenance, though it also depends on how good is data model and overall architecture.